zday294/Bedrock_Server_Manager/README.md

 ### Install Ubuntu 18.04 from the Windows Store

 Once downloaded, open it and follow the setup instructions.
-Note: Ubuntu will start you in a directory called "/home/[username]"
+Note: Ubuntu will start you in a directory called "/home/[username]".
+You can access the C: drive using the command "cd /mnt/c".

 ### Clone the git repository